-a.
-An example of the Chain-of-Custody form is shown in Figure 13.
+- a.
+An example of the Chain-of-Custody form is shown in Figure 14. - b.

-- b.
 The following information must be completed on the Chain-of-Custody form: - (1) the date and time; - (2) the location of the industry or interchange; - (3) the shipper, consignee, or rail carrier name when picking up or delivering RSSM shipments; - (4) the first and last names of the representatives participating in the transfer (NS employees, foreign rail carrier, shipper, or consignee as applicable); and - (5) the car initials and number for all RSSM shipments. - c.
 Chain-of-Custody information must be provided to OSS prior to the crew's Hours of Service limit.
 If a crew determines they will not be able to fax the Chain-of-Custody form to OSS prior to expiration of their Hours of Service limit, information from the form must be provided to OSS using an alternate means; including use of a radio.
-A phone may be used but only if all FRA and Norfolk Southern requirements governing the on-duty use of electrical/electronic devices have been met.
+A phone may be used but only if all FRA and Norfolk Southern requirements governing the on-duty use of electronic devices have been met.
 The Chain-of-Custody paperwork must then be faxed to OSS at the start of the crew's next tour of duty.

-FIGURE 13.
+FIGURE 14.
 CHAIN-OF-CUSTODY FORM FOR RSSM SHIPMENTS

-NOTE: Print legibly

-The listed or attached Rail Security Sensitive Materials (RSSM) have changed custody between the parties listed: Date:/ / Time:: PM Circle One) (DD/MM/YYYY)

-ace / Pull / Interchange Location: (Circle One) (Location Name)
+NOTE: Print legibly The listed or attached Rail Security Sensitive Materials (RSSM) have changed custody between the parties listed: AM Date: //Time: : Circle One) Place / Pull / Interchange Location: (Location Name) (Circle One) Interchange Location: (Please enter Milepost Number, Name of Rail Yard, or Designated Siding Name) Shipper / Consignee: (Circle One) (Company Name) Shipper / Consignee: (Employee First and Last Name) Norfolk Southern: (Employee First and Last Name) (NS ID #) Initial Number Initial Number

-Interchange Location:

-Shipper / Consignee:

-Shipper / Consignee:

-Foreign Carrier:

-Norfolk Southern:

-Initial Number Initial Number

 Completed copy should be faxed to OSS @ 1-800-476-0180 prior to end of shift.